degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 - “Major”

 ### Courses
-For this requirement, you must take enough courses to obtain at least 35 credits.
+For this requirement, you must have enough courses to obtain at least 35 credits.

 ### Residency
-For this requirement, you must take enough courses at St. Olaf College to obtain at least 17 credits.
+For this requirement, you must have enough courses taken at St. Olaf College to obtain at least 17 credits.

 ### Interim
 Given the subset of courses from your transcript, limited to only courses taken during Interim semesters, as “Interim Courses”: